Medicare Part A: Hospital Insurance

 SEP: Special Enrollment Period

-A special enrollment period (SEP) allows you to enroll into Medicare Part A (and Part B) outside of IEP or GEP if certain specific circumstances apply to you.
+A special enrollment period (SEP) allows you to enroll in Medicare Part A (and Part B) outside of IEP or GEP if certain specific circumstances apply to you.
 For example: if you were working past age 65 and were covered on an employer or union group plan, then later lost that coverage due to retirement or loss of employment.
-During a SEP you are given an 8 month window (beginning with loss of employer group coverage) in which you can enroll in Medicare Part A (and Part B).
+During a SEP you are given an 8-month window (beginning with loss of employer group coverage) in which you can enroll in Medicare Part A (and Part B).

 You can choose any doctor or provider in the United States who accepts Medicare.
-Since Part A offers the same benefits throughout the Unites States, you are not limited to a particular state or region for your care.
+Since Part A offers the same benefits throughout the United States, you are not limited to a particular state or region for your care.